nhutphong/vim/learn/vim.md

 #use mark in command
-:'a,'bd	                    delete lines from mark a to mark b, inclusive :.,'bd	                    delete lines from the current line to mark b, inclusive :'a,'bm 0	                move lines from mark a to b inclusive, to the beginning :'a,'bw file.txt	        write lines from mark a to b to file.txt :'a,'bw >> file.txt     	append lines from mark a to b to file.txt
+:'a,'bd	                    delete lines from mark a to mark b, inclusive :.,'bd	                    delete lines from the current line to mark b, inclusive :'a,'bm 0	            move lines from mark a to b inclusive, to the beginning :'a,'bw file.txt	    write lines from mark a to b to file.txt :'a,'bw >> file.txt         end lines from mark a to b to file.txt

 \={vimcode}
 :%s//\=@a/g       |     insert content with run macros a